-Commentary on the image: it is appropriate (or advantageous) to be persistent like a hermit (i.e. an un-ambitious person), (whose) normality won't change.
+Commentary on the image: it is appropriate (or advantageous) to possess the persistence of a hermit (i.e. an un-ambitious person), whose normality won't change.

 The hermit won’t be affected by jealousy, and won't change his normal attitude in the face of power and wealth.

 Enlightenment through nine two: not to fight for power and wealth.
 To see with one eye closed means not to haggle over every last bit; it is advantageous or appropriate to persist in behaving like an un-ambitious person.
 After this line changes to feminine, the hexagram appears as Zhen (51), thunder, where it remains undisturbed albeit challenges come one after another like thunder booming.

 Gui Mei (the younger sister who accompanies her older sister in marriage to her brother-in-law) acts as if she were the older sister (須) and the wife; contrarily she will be wed as a concubine.